 Visualogical is a female founded art-science collective, committed to creating stimulating systems of social investigation, introspection and intervention.
 As practitioners of Techno-shamanism – the cultural movement that seeks to bring the human experience to the often void digital realm – Visualogical combines futuristic technologies with ancient techniques, in the hopes of improving digital hygiene and cyber spirituality online.

 Co-founders Natasha Hersham and Victoria Westerman joined forces from opposite sides of the art-science spectrum, after graduating from Imperial College London and Central Saint Martins, respectively.
 Visualogical has since created interdisciplinary exhibitions and experiences at The Courtauld Institute of Art, Tate, La Biennale di Venezia, CERN, Museum of the Home, University of Cambridge, and beyond.

-Natasha Gertler studied the Communication of Science at Imperial College London.
+Natasha Hersham – Communication of Science at Imperial College London.

-Natasha uses her Physics degree and curatorial training from Goldsmiths to inform her continued exploration of the intersection between Art, Science and Technology.
-She has curated interdisciplinary exhibitions and displays at The Science Museum, The Courtauld Gallery, Blyth Gallery and beyond.
+Natasha Hersham uses her Physics degree; MSci in Science Communication from Imperial College London; and curatorial training from Goldsmiths to inform her continued exploration of the intersection between art, science and technology.

-Victoria Westerman studied the Science of Communication at Central Saint Martins.
+Victoria Westerman – Science of Communication at Central Saint Martins.

 Victoria’s background as a visual researcher and instigator of community art workshops has lead to her specialising in extracting emotional data from people and designing systems of enhanced communication.
 She has collaborated with CERN, Cambridge University and established workshops at the Cavendish Labs, Tate Modern and beyond.